-Anger in states over pace of COVID-19 vaccine allotments

-Uncertainty over the pace of federal COVID-19 vaccine allotments triggered anger and confusion Friday in some states, with officials worried that the shipments they expected won’t be coming through.
+Governors complain over pace of COVID-19 vaccine shipments

+The CDC said it is about 50% more contagious than the virus that is causing the bulk of cases in this country so far.

+“We want to sound the alarm,” said Dr. Jay Butler, CDC deputy director for infectious diseases.

-The developments threatened to escalate tensions between the Trump administration and some states over who is responsible for the relatively slow start to the vaccination campaign against the scourge that has killed over 390,000 Americans.
+The clash over the pace of the government’s COVID-19 vaccine allotments threatens to escalate tensions between the Trump administration and some states over who is responsible for the relatively slow start to the vaccination drive against the scourge that has killed over 390,000 Americans.

+Oregon had announced earlier this week that it would expand vaccine eligibility to roughly 760,000 residents 65 and older, as well teachers and child care providers, because of what it said were promises that the state’s vaccine allotment would be increased.

-Among the most outspoken state officials was Oregon Gov. Kate Brown.
-She said Oregon’s efforts to increase vaccinations have been thrown in disarray because of “deception on a national scale” by the administration.
+But Democratic Gov. Kate Brown said those plans are now in disarray because of “deception on a national scale” by the administration.

-Via Twitter, Brown said she was told by Gen. Gustave F. Perna, who leads the federal vaccine effort Operation Warp Speed, that states will not be receiving increased shipments of vaccines from the national stockpile next week “because there is no federal reserve of doses.”
+Via Twitter, Brown said she was told by Gen. Gustave F. Perna, who leads Operation Warp Speed, that states will not be receiving increased shipments of vaccine from the national stockpile next week “because there is no federal reserve of doses.”

+Minnesota Gov. Tim Walz, a Democrat, said he was among several governors deceived by federal officials about availability of a strategic supply of doses.

+“This one is so far beyond the pale to be almost unimaginable,” he said.
+“Who’s going to be prosecuted for this?
+What are the states to do when they’ve been lied to and made all their plans around this?”

 Alena Yarmosky, a spokeswoman for Virginia Gov. Ralph Northam, said governors were “told explicitly” on Tuesday that they would be provided additional doses.
 Northam, a Democrat and a doctor, had moved quickly as a result to announce that the state would expand vaccine eligibility.